Case study

 Holstebro Municipality: Energy savings with AI-based system

-This reduction could only happen by replacing their old “data collecting” system with something more modern focused on actionable insights.
+The Danish Municipality of Holstebro began using Ento's AI-based Energy Advisor in August 2021, achieving significant savings from the start and continuing to do so ever since.
+This reduction in energy consumption could only happen by replacing their old “data collecting” system with a more modern one, focused on actionable insights.

-Holstebro Municipality has a facility management team dedicated to operations and maintenance of the municipality’s 230,000 m2 (2.5 million square feet) of properties.
 The team is responsible for technical installations, construction and renovations, energy budgets, exterior maintenance, and carries out inspections to solve problems in the buildings.

 An essential tool for energy management can be an energy management system (EMS), which collects and clarifies data on energy consumption in buildings.
-But until the municipality changed its EMS, the energy management team faced several challenges.
+But until the municipality replaced its EMS, the energy management team faced several challenges.
 Data came in from their loggers on electricity, water, and heat meters, but it required a lot of maintenance.
 For instance, when changing meters and adding buildings to their portfolio.
 Additionally, there was low confidence that the data was accurate.
-It, therefore, took too much time from the energy employees’ other tasks to maintain the system, and it was therefore not used in practice.
+It, therefore, took too much time from the energy employees’ other tasks to maintain the system, and it was thus not used in practice.

 The project manager in Team Fælles Ejendomscenter, Thøger Niels Pørtner, was hired to, among other things, decide what should happen to the municipality’s EMS.
 He had experience with various EMSs from previous employments and considered different systems.
 From that experience, he knew that the number one goal of choosing a system is that it’s going to support the everyday life of a small energy team.
 He and his colleagues need to be in the buildings while the EMS runs by itself, letting them know how they are doing.